 Her passion for science was augmented by a fervent commitment to social justice.
 While a student at Berkeley in the ’60s, she became fully engaged in the Civil Rights Movement, leading to a lifelong fight against injustice, racial discrimination and intolerance.
 She instilled these values in her daughters, who in turn have dedicated their lives to the pursuit of justice and equality – one as the first female elected District Attorney of SF and the other as vice president of Peace and Social Justice at the Ford Foundation in NY.
 But for all she accomplished in her life and career, the roles Shyamala cherished most were of “Mommy” and “Grandma.”
 She relished every moment she spent with her daughters and her self-described “greatest gift,” her granddaughter.”

-3. Kamala Harris’ Father Was From Jamaica and Worked as an Economics Professor at Stanford
+3. Harris’ Father Was From Jamaica & Worked as an Economics Professor at Stanford

 According to his Stanford bio, Harris made it a priority to give back to his native country.
 He frequently served as an economic consultant to the Jamaican government and its Prime Ministers.

-Kamala Harris’ parents divorced when she was 5 years old.
+Kamala Harris’ parents divorced when she was five years old.
 She and her sister were primarily raised by their mother, as her career took them away from California.

-4. Kamala’s Sister, Maya Harris, is a Political Commentator and Served as a Policy Adviser on Hillary Clinton’s Presidential Campaign
+4. Kamala’s Sister, Maya Harris, Is a Political Commentator & Served as a Policy Adviser on Hillary Clinton’s Presidential Campaign

 “Their activism and what they were striving to achieve was what we talked about at the dinner table.
 I knew at a very early age that I was going to one day have a career that would allow me to work for social justice and focus on improving the quality of people’s lives.”